Projects & Focus Areas

 Blackbird is restoring the historic Torres Strait Islander pearling lugger, ANTONIA A99 for return to the Torres Straits and Queensland waters.
 Many South Sea Islanders worked on the pearling luggers from the late 1800's and continuing on into the 1950's.
 Many Torres Strait Islanders also have South Sea Islander heritage and remain an important cultural connection.

-South Sea Islanders first came to the Torres Straits in 1860, even before Queensland's blackbirding era began.
-On the tall ship Julia Percy, which had worked in the New Hebrides, Captain William Banner and his Pacific Islander crew came to the Torres Straits looking for Beche-de-mer.
-Completely separate from the Blackbirding era, many South Sea Islanders came to the Torres Straits, particularly when pearl shell was found and by the end of 1872 about 500 South Sea Islanders were working as crew and divers when the entire population of the Straits was only 3,500.
+South Sea Islanders first came to Queensland in 1860, even before Queensland's blackbirding era began.
+On the tall ship Julia Percy, which had worked in the New Hebrides, Captain William Banner and his Pacific Islander crew came to Lizard Island looking for Beche-de-mer.
+Completely separate from the Blackbirding era, many South Sea Islanders came to the Torres Straits, particularly when pearl shell was found in 1868 and by the end of 1872 about 500 South Sea Islanders were working as crew and divers when the entire population of the Straits was only 3,500.

 Help us raise $1 Million to purchase our very own tall ship to sail between Queensland, Vanuatu, Solomon Islands and other parts of the pacific and along the East coast of Queensland finding families, researching, community development and adventure tourism.